 During our rides on the gondola and ropeway, we were engulfed in clouds and it felt like we were venturing in an unknown new world.

 Tsugaike Hutte (left) is one of the lodging facilities in Tsugaike and has a restaurant and shop as well.
-The Tsugaike Visitor Center (right) has all the information about Tsugaike Nature Park and also has lots of fun things to do inside, such as a climbing wall.
+The Tsugaike Visitor Center (right) has all the tourism information about Tsugaike Nature Park.
+The Visitor Centre and is also a tourist attraction itself; offering lots of fun things to do inside, such as a climbing wall.

 To get to Tsugaike Nature Park from Matsumoto, we took a train, bus, gondola lift and ropeway.
 About half an hour is spend on the gondola and ropeway, which is great because you can get a panoramic view of the spectacular surrounding scenery.